 AHA President and CEO Rick Pollack has urged the administration to provide tariff exemptions for medications and medical supplies.

-The AHA also recently responded to a request for public comment on the Department of Commerce’s Section 232 national security investigation on pharmaceutical and pharmaceutical ingredient imports, urging the administration to maintain tariff exemptions to minimize inadvertent disruptions to patient care.
+The AHA also recently responded to a request for public comment on the Department of Commerce’s Section 232 national security investigation on pharmaceuticals and pharmaceutical ingredient imports, urging the administration to maintain tariff exemptions to minimize inadvertent disruptions to patient care.

 We’ve seen the creativity, innovation and resiliency of our hospitals to deliver patient care during the pandemic and other challenging circumstances.
 Health care leaders can work toward evaluating their supply chains to look for alternate sources, even as we advocate on behalf of our patients.